MiSTer-devel/Amstrad_MiSTer/README.md

 Control keys:
 * Alt+F1 - mute/unmute the tape sound
-* Alt+F2 - force playback
-* Alt+F3 - force pause
-* Alt+F2+F3 - unload the tape (turn off the LED)
+* Alt+F2 - unload the tape (turn off the LED)

-CDT playback respects the tape motor state, so using F2/F3 is not required during playback.
+CDT playback respects the tape motor ON/OFF state.

 ## RAM
 CPC664 model has only 64KB RAM - use this model for programs not compatible with 128KB RAM.